berkgoksel/SierraOne/README.md

 - You can only run one instance of `SierraOne` at a given time.
 This is due to Discord's API.
 To circumvent this, you can create multiple applications and
 - To close your current shell, type `shell_exit` in the channel.
-- Although `SierraOne` could be used for pentesting, it's highly discouraged to do so.
-This is because Discord keeps records of all chat history, which might lead to disclosure of confidential data.
-It's recommended to pack/crypt the binaries before use.

 ## Disclaimers
 - This project is for educational purposes only.
 The developers and contributors are not responsible for any damage